akashchgupta/freecodecamp-ebook/index.md

 </section>
 <hr>

-# 3. Responsive Web Design Principles
+# 3. Use a Retina Image for Higher Resolution Displays

 ## Description
 <section id='description'>